Victor Hugo Green: Biography

 Victor Hugo Green, named after the noted French author, was born on November 9, 1892, in Manhattan, New York City.
 He was the eldest of three children of Alice A. (Holmes) and William H. Green.
 His family moved and he grew up in Hackensack, New Jersey.
-Starting in 1913 he worked in Bergen County, New Jersey as a postal carrier for the US Postal Service.
+Starting in 1913 he worked in Bergen County, New Jersey as a postal carrier for the United States Post Office Department.

 On September 8, 1917, in Brooklyn, New York Green married Alma S. Duke (1889–1978) of Richmond, Virginia.
 She came to New York as part of the Great Migration from the South to northern cities in the early twentieth century.
 After their marriage, the couple moved to Harlem, New York, which was attracting blacks from across the country.
 It developed as a center of black arts and culture in the period of the Harlem Renaissance.
 They lived in an apartment at 580 St. Nicholas Avenue.

-Green was employed by the United States Postal Service as a letter carrier.
+Green was employed by the United States Post Office Department as a letter carrier.
 He was subsequently drafted into the United States Army to serve in World War I, even though he had requested exemption from the draft due to his "employment in the transmission of mail."
 He served as a member of the Supply Company of the 350th Field Artillery, 92nd Division, rising to the rank of Regimental Supply Sergeant.
 He sailed for France with his unit on June 30, 1918, from Hoboken, New Jersey on the troop carrier SS President Grant.
 He returned to the United States from Brest, France on the troop carrier SS Maui on February 16, 1919, landing in Hoboken on the 28th.